Chixpy/CHXPas/Tests/CTC/Readme.md

       restore (popMatrix).
 But I need to create a new engine based on TBGRABitmap (and maybe I can redo all SDL examples in TBGRABitmap too :-P ).
+  - TRC: It uses tracery.js: a story-grammar generation library.
   - TXL: Use toxiclibs physics library.
   - S/C: Use of Server / Client sockets.
   - SND: Uses microphone input.
-CTC041 its done, but I don't know how actually interpret stream data in callback function.
+CTC041 its nearly done, but I don't know how actually interpret stream data in callback function, and extract the volume as needed.

 Not Skipped now: